VictoriaShalabaeva/Accardo-Lab/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Bootstrap 4.1.3:](https://getbootstrap.com/docs/4.1/getting-started/introduction/)

-   Bootstrap was used to assist with the responsiveness and styling of the website.
+   - Grid System to make the site responsive,

+   - Navbar to make a responsive navigation header,

+   - Cards to make flexible and extensible content containers,

+   - Carousel to make a slideshow for cycling through a series of content.

 2. [Google Fonts:](https://fonts.google.com/)

    Google fonts Roboto and Raleway were used on all pages throughout the project.